shivshank/MathBook/StepReview.md

 Finally: |d/(dx)| and |(dy)/(dx)| are very confusing to many people because **they look like fractions, but they are not.** They are a whole symbol and must move together, despite appearing to behave like fractions sometimes.

-## Finding critical points, maxes and mins, and inflection points
+## How do I find critical points, extrema, and inflection points?
 I found some [simple examples here (ucsb.edu)](http://clas.sa.ucsb.edu/staff/lee/inflection%20points.htm).
 I'll be working out a more complex problem: if you can handle this one you can probably handle all the ones you'll encounter.

 Vocab: